SEC lands 8 of 16 regional host sites for NCAA baseball tournament

 Coastal Carolina (39-19) of the Sun Belt Conference and Indiana State of the Missouri Valley (42-15) are the other hosts.
 Indiana State is hosting for the first time.

-This year marks the first time since 2013 that no team from the state of Texas will host.
+This year marks the first time since 2013 — and second time since the tournament went to its current format in 1999 — that no team from the state of Texas will host.

 Miami (29), LSU (27) and Stanford (21) have each hosted regionals at least 20 times.